packagist/private-packagist-docs/features/gitlab-automatic-token-rotation.md

 ## Monitoring your tokens

-Check your credentials section in Private Packagist to view:
-- Token expiration dates
-- Available scopes
-- Last rotation date

-Rotation activities are logged in your organization log for audit and security purposes.
+Private Packagist displays a warning icon with expiration information for credentials that are expiring soon or have already expired.

 ## Troubleshooting rotation issues